 I’m very fortunate that my lifestyle affords me the time and resources for travel.
 This website is an effort to pay that forward by offering you inspiration and insanely useful travel advice in return.
 My appetite for travel has always been vast but, until now, my bucket list has been a fluid mix of twenty or so places that I’m interested in visiting.
 Things get added, then dropped, and then a location will muscle its way up to the top of the list and off I go.

-In January of this year, I was flummoxed.
+In January of 2018 , I was flummoxed.
 My list was as long as usual and I was having trouble prioritizing.
-I also turned fifty-five this year and have had several family members and friends die in the past eighteen months.
+I also turned fifty-five that year and had several family members and friends die in the recent months.
 With that has come the realization my clock is ticking and the world isn’t getting any smaller.

 So, I have resolved to become more deliberate about achieving my list of priorities.
 I don’t feel obligated to visit someone else’s idea of “must-see” sights and it’s not my goal to visit all of the 194 UN nations.
 (Sorry, North Korea but things are just too whacky over there).
 However, I have committed myself to making time for the experiences which keep knocking on my brain.